A DNS server is a crucial part of every Windows computer as it helps to easily find websites and connect to them.

 This process happens if you’re connecting to a website for the first time, and it occurs within a couple of seconds or less with an averagely good internet connection.

 After the process completes, your system stores the website’s URL and IP address information to a DNS cache to prevent it from repeating the process.
-It uses the cache file to find a URL’s IP address, which is faster.

 Also Read: Here is How to View DNS Cache on Any Windows 10/11 Computer

-Why Is the DNS Server Unavailable on Windows 11?
+Why is the DNS Server Unavailable on Windows 11?

-Receiving a DNS error means your computer has failed to connect with its DNS server.
 The DNS server is usually the default option your internet service provider offers to match domain names with their respective IP addresses.

 If the server is down, the “your dns server might be unavailable” message will appear.
 An antivirus or firewall could also block your system from reaching the server, thus causing the error.

-Related: What if Windows Firewall can’t recognize a domain network in Windows 10?
+Related: What If Windows Firewall Can’t Recognize a Domain Network in Windows 10?

 Your computer stores IP addresses in a local DNS cache to save time and speed up website loading.
 This data is kept on record for 48 hours, after which it’s deleted.

-However, the cache sometimes becomes corrupted, causing DNS-related errors.
 You can solve this by clearing your DNS cache to force your machine to look up the IP address using the domain name server.
 Follow these steps to do so:

 • Type CMD, then press CTRL + Shift + Enter keys together.
 Doing this will open the Command Prompt in administrator mode.